ridvikpal/leetcode-solutions/README.md

 # ridvikpal/leetcode-solutions

-This repo contains fully commented solutions to problems from common data structures and algorithms websites:
+This repo contains my solutions to problems from common data structures and algorithms websites:

 - [LeetCode](leetcode/)
 - [NeetCode](neetcode/)